Duncan Sheik: Singer-songwriter

 In 1996, Sheik released his self-titled debut album, which was certified gold.
 The album featured the hit single "Barely Breathing", which peaked at number 16 and remained on the Billboard Hot 100 for 55 consecutive weeks.
 "Barely Breathing" also enjoyed Top 20 success on Adult Contemporary radio, reached No. 2 on the Adult Top 40 charts, and garnered Sheik a Grammy Award nomination for Best Male Pop Vocal Performance.

-In 1998, Sheik recorded "Embraceable You" for Red Hot + Rhapsody, a George Gershwin tribute to increase AIDS awareness, and also recorded "Songbird" for another tribute, Legacy: A Tribute to Fleetwood Mac's Rumours.
-Also in 1998, Sheik released Humming, an experimental follow-up with string arrangements.
+In 1998, Sheik recorded "Embraceable You" for Red Hot + Rhapsody, a George Gershwin tribute, and also recorded "Songbird" for another tribute, Legacy: A Tribute to Fleetwood Mac's Rumours.
+Also in 1998, Sheik released Humming, which featured orchestral and string arrangements.

 Sheik sang a duet with singer Howard Jones on Jones' 2000 single entitled Someone You Need.

-Sheik released Phantom Moon, a Nick Drake-influenced album on which he collaborated with poet and writer Steven Sater, in 2001.
-The following year, Sheik released Daylight, a brighter, more modern-sounding album which included the singles, "On A High" and "Half-Life".
-After a four-year recording break, Sheik released White Limousine (2006), an album which included companion software on a DVD-ROM to remix individual tracks.
-In 2008, Sheik was a judge at the 7th annual Independent Music Awards.
+He released Phantom Moon, a Nick Drake-influenced album created in collaboration with poet and playwright Steven Sater, in 2001.
+The following year, Sheik released Daylight, which included the singles "On a High" and "Half-Life".
+After a four-year recording break, Sheik released White Limousine (2006), which included a DVD allowing listeners to remix and reinterpret songs from the album.

-In 2009 he released Whisper House, a concept album which provided the score for the musical of the same name.
+In 2009, he released Whisper House, a concept album which provided the score for the musical of the same name.
 The stage musical premiered at The Old Globe Theatre in San Diego in January 2010, after a workshop at Vassar College, produced by New York Stage and Film in 2009.

-In 2011, Sheik released Covers 80's, an album including covers of popular 1980s songs.
+In 2011, Sheik released Covers 80s, an album including covers of popular 1980s songs.
 Concert dates in support of the album were later canceled due to Sheik seeking treatment for alcohol addiction.
 A remixed version of the album was released the following year.
-Sheik released a new studio album entitled Legerdemain in October 2015.
+Sheik released the studio album Legerdemain in October 2015.